-Business consultants and programmers discover client needs, concerns, and desired outcomes during the interview process.
-Even newly hired employees need to be effective interviewers to learn how to do their job correctly.
+Business consultants and software programmers discover client needs, concerns, and desired outcomes during the interview process.
+Even newly hired employees need to be effective interviewers with good listening skills to learn how to do their job correctly.

-These job titles may collect information in different ways during an interview, but the soft skills needed to be an efficient interviewer are the same for every situation.
+People may collect information in different ways during an interview, but the soft skills needed to be an efficient interviewer are the same for every situation.

-Okay, it was my first day, and I was clueless.
+It was my first day, and I was clueless.
 I didn’t know where to start.
 I didn’t know what questions to ask, and, to be honest, I didn’t know how to dig for the information I needed.

 I did my best to direct the interview conversations.
-Still, I felt I had lost control when a programmer started rambling on about how this piece of code processed a dataset, and that piece of code did a sort function.
+Still, I felt I had lost control when a programmer rambled on about how this piece of code processed a dataset, and that piece of code did a sort function.

 As I watched Andrea, I saw that it wasn’t her fluent conversation that helped her gather material.
-She was the quiet type.
+Instead, she was the quiet type.
 It was her attentive listening skills that everyone admired.

 During interviews, Andrea focused entirely on the person she interviewed and listened with both ears open.
-She showed interest in the conversation, made her interview subject feel important, and kept her attention on the conversation.
+She showed interest in the topic, made her interview subject feel important, and concentrated on the conversation.

 Andrea’s most admired talent was her ability to remember people’s names and recall small tidbits of information about places or events.

-What was Andrea’s secret?
 Andrea prepared in advance.
-Before she met with her interview subject, she wrote their name at the top of her notepad and added them to her contact list.
+Before an interview, she wrote the interview subject’s name at the top of her notepad and added them to her contact list.
 And, along with keeping an address book filled with the names of people she met, she wrote down a few things about them.

 I asked Andrea what she did when she couldn’t remember a name or recall some other piece of information.
 “I don’t hide it,” she said.

 She didn’t worry about the occasional name-forgetting experience.
-“It happens to the best of us, even when we make a conscious effort to remember the names of people we’ve met and other important details,” she admitted.
+“It happens to the best of us, even when we make an effort to remember the names of people we’ve met and other important details,” she admitted.

 A Tip from Andrea The recorder is your best friend in an interview.
 Camouflage the recorder so that it’s visible but doesn’t detract from the conversation.
 If you must use a microphone, don’t hold it in your interview subject’s face.

 “She listens as if I am the only person in the world, and she’s always interested in what I have to say.”
 He also said he was happy to grant Andrea an interview any time she asked.

 It is possible to be a good interviewer even if you’re tongue-tied or stuttering-shy around people you don’t know well.
-Just listen with a kindly presence and attention to the people talking to you.
+Just listen with a kindly presence and pay attention to the people talking to you.

 It’s not always easy to be a good listener.
-Especially when the subject is foreign to you or when a person has a monotone manner of speech.
+Especially when the subject is unfamiliar to you or when a person has a monotone manner of speech.
 The challenge is to stay awake during these times.

-I asked Andrea how she managed to stay interested and involved during those difficult interviews.
+I asked Andrea how she managed to stay interested and involved during those problematic interviews.
 “When I act interested and listen for the interesting details, it doesn’t take long before I really am interested in the subject,” she replied.